 Punch à la Romaine

-Contrary to its name, Punch à la Romaine is not a punch as we know it, but a European-style frozen lemonade mixed with rum, champagne, and Italian meringue.
+Contrary to its name, Punch à la Romaine is not a punch as we know it, but a European-style frozen lemonade mixed with rum, Champagne, and Italian meringue.
 It was a popular treat served at the turn of the century, often as a palate cleanser before the main roast course.
 Our version uses funky rhum agricole, and puts the fluffy egg whites on top for a pretty garnish; we like it as a bright, light Christmas dessert, or a chilly treat for the middle of summer.
 We recommend reviewing how to open a Champagne bottle before you begin.

 What to buy: Rhum agricole blanc is a rum distilled in the French West Indies, and its unique flavor is derived from sugarcane juice rather than molasses.